linagora/linshare/documentation/EN/upgrade/linshare-upgrade.md

 > Note :

  - In this document, we explain how to upgrade your LinShare version.
-The example token is the upgrade of Linshare without SSO.
-Note that it is the same as if it was with a SSO.

  - The core and the admin must be both upgraded at the same time.
 Indeed for each core version, there is an Admin version (CF ...)

 <a name="upgradecore">